LACMIP/emu/docs/_documentation/donating.md

 Are you planning to donate fossils to the LACMIP collections?
 This page outlines what steps you can expect in this process.

 :hourglass_flowing_sand: **If your donation is time sensitive**, please keep in mind that this process involves staff from multiple departments and takes time to be completed properly.
-We will do our best to accomodate your request, but for this reason donation requests should be made with as much advance notice as possible.
+We will do our best to accomodate your request, but for this reason, donation requests should be made with as much advance notice as possible.
 Your patience and cooperation are greatly appreciated!
 {: .notice--warning}

 # Donation Workflow
 ## 1. Pre-Donation
-The first step in the donation process is to send the [Collections Manager]({{ site.baseurl }}/documentation/donating/#contact-information) a clear description of what you'd like to donate:
+The first step in the donation process is to [submit]({{ site.baseurl }}/documentation/donating/#contact-information) a clear description of what you'd like to donate:
 | Information Needed | Example |
 | - | - |
 | How many fossils? | "3 fossils", "about 100 lots", "2 buckets of matrix", etc.|